kevin-mau/forecasting_net_prophet/README.md

 by 8.55% the month that MercadoLibre released its financial results in May 2020.

-We are also able to plot the search trends by day of the week, as well as create a heatmap to further investigate the hour of the day.
+We are also able to plot the search trends by day of the week, as well as create a heatmap to further investigate the google search trends by hour of the day.
 ![search_trends_by_day](https://github.com/kevin-mau/forecasting_net_prophet/blob/main/Resources/search_trends_by_day.png?raw=true)
 ![search_trends_heatmap](https://github.com/kevin-mau/forecasting_net_prophet/blob/main/Resources/search_trends_heatmap.png?raw=true)

+In the next part of our study, we will analyze the stock price of MercadoLibre, and see whether there is correlations between search traffic and stock prices.
+We will read in the data from "mercado_stock_price.csv", and analyze the historical prices and create visualizaions.